Demographics of Nauru: Economic indicators

 Net monthly income in 2006 averaged A$2,597 (A$ in 2014).
 In the same year, gross monthly income averaged A$9,554 (A$ in 2014).
 This was calculated during the mini-census of 2006, which featured 54.4% response rate of the population.
 The income was calculated using the following factors: first job salary, subsistence, other business income, second job salary, services to other households, benefits, house gifts consumed and received, and other income.
 Compared to other countries that use the Australian dollar—Kiribati, Australia, and Tuvalu—Nauru ranks number one in terms of income.
 Since 2013, Nauru does not have a minimum wage.

 Nauru's number of employed people has steadily risen and fallen.
 According to the 2011 census, there are 2,883 employed persons and 908 unemployed persons, making an unemployment rate of 23%.
 The Nauru Bureau of Statistics predicted the unemployment rate will decrease to 22% in FY2014/15.
-The gross domestic product of Nauru was A$69.55 million in 2009, an increase of 40% increase from 2008.
+The gross domestic product of Nauru was A$69.55 million in 2009, an increase of 40% from 2008.
 The GDP is broken down into three categories: primary (18.7%—agriculture, hunting, forestry, fishing, mining, and quarrying), secondary (36.5%—manufacturing, electric, gas, water, and construction), and tertiary (44.8%—trade, hotel, restaurants, and various services) industries.

 A majority of the population are employed in phosphate mining, public administration, education, and transportation.
 A detention centre was closed in 2008, which caused the unemployment rate to rise to 30%, and approximately ten percent of the population relied on working at the centre.
 The centre reopened in 2012 and currently serves 1,162 prisoners, as of May 2014.
 During the 1990s, Nauru was famous for operating offshore banks, helping with money laundering.
 The United States State Department's International Narcotics Control Strategy Report estimated there were 400 offshore finance centres laundering an estimated $70 billion.

 Phosphate mining in Nauru originally made Nauru the richest per capita nation in the world.
 In 1968, the Nauru Phosphate Royalties Trust (NPRT) was created to invest profits from mining, so Nauru would have money after the mining was exhausted.
 The owners of the trust purchased a fleet of ships and aircraft, a brewery in the Solomon Islands, hotels around the world, and real estate in Australia, the United States and Britain, which caused the trust to go bankrupt.
 Phosphate exports peaked in 1973 with 2.3 million tonnes, but has decreased to 0.2 million tonnes in 2001.
 In 2006, mining of a secondary layer of phosphate began.